|Starts||Jul 3rd 2021|

 We will spend the day at the amazing Bird Rock with the opportunity to photograph over 15,000 pairs of gannets as well as Black-legged Kittiwakes, Common Murres, Thick-billed Murres, and Razorbills.

-We will spend the morning at Cape St. Marys again and then drive up through Witless bay where we will take a boat trip for the opportunity to photograph whales as well as puffins and other seabirds on the wing.
+We depart early and drive up through Witless bay where we will take a boat trip for the opportunity to photograph whales as well as puffins and other seabirds on the wing.

 Transfer to the St. John’s airport for flight home